 An administrator will not be responsible for the debts incurred by the insolvent company prior to his appointment.
 These are debts you will need to claim for as an unsecured creditor during the administration process.
-Usually non-payment of debts will allow you to terminate your contract and refuse further supply.
+A refusal to pay debt may allow you to terminate your contract and refuse further supply.
+There may be options to terminate either for insolvency (contractual provision) or for fundamental breach (or renunciation).
+There can be a significant difference in the damages available depending on the basis chosen.